Flevy Management Insights Case Study

 For next steps, it is recommended to focus on leveraging the scalable ERP system to integrate advanced technologies such as artificial intelligence (AI) and the Internet of Things (IoT).
 This integration can drive further efficiencies, particularly in predictive analytics and smart inventory management.
 Additionally, continuous training and development programs for staff should be implemented to maintain high adoption rates and adapt to new system capabilities.
 Finally, a periodic review of the ERP system's alignment with the firm's strategic objectives and global supply chain complexities should be established to ensure ongoing optimization and competitiveness.

-Source: Luxury Retail ERP Change Management Initiative in the European Market, Flevy Management Insights, 2024
+Source: ERP Change Management for E-commerce in Specialty Chemicals, Flevy Management Insights, Joseph Robinson, 2025

 Flevy is the world's largest knowledge base of best practices.